kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
+- testing: Android 9/10 passive to MediaRecorder as foreground service

 - Android 10 (Q) AudioManager.setAllowedCapturePolicy(ALLOW_CAPTURE_BY_NONE)
-- URGENT:: Android 9/10 passive to MediaRecorder as foreground service

 - rebuild the active jammer (testing with Oboe)
 - consider user app summary include and print package name of NUHF/ACR if found
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive